ahotchkin/ahotchkin.github.io/_posts/2021-01-25-sessions_and_cookies_and_javascript_oh_my_-_a_tutorial_series.markdown

       render json: current_user
     else
       render json: {
-        notice: "No user is logged in”
+        error: "No user is logged in”
       }
     end
   end